SoftwareDistrict/PotentialSound/README.md

 # INTRODUCTION

-PotentialSound is a hub for musicians to be discovered and connect or collaberate with other arists.
-Potential sound gives artists a platform to showcase themselves along with what they have to offer.
-Users of this application will have the ability to make posts and connect through direct messaging and video chatting, and link their profile to other social media accounts.
-The end goal is to bring together these artists and through their future collaboration bring out their PotentialSound.
+PotentialSound is a hub for talent to be found, and offers a new world of talented individuals.
+Whether new to the industry, or already established, PotentialSound provides a convenient platform for artists to collaborate, showcase their skill, or provide their services.
+These artists can contribute to the main feed by creating posts with custom messages, images, audio snippets, and videos.
+PotentialSound offers a wide range of connectivity.
+Provide links to your other social media, so people can discover your talent faster.
+Direct message a user from their post or create a chat and add as many people as you want.
+If you need to discuss business, or you just can't get your point across over the message thread, start a video call for the entire chat to join.
+The end goal is to bring these artists together and help them find what they're looking for, and through their future collaboration, bring out their PotentialSound.

 # Tech